ADA Compliance For Websites – A Complete Guide

 Why Is Accessible Content Important?

 If you haven’t thought about making your online content accessible for those with hearing loss or impairments, this may be your very first question.
-Not that it’s a callous question, since it’s always important for business improvements to provide a return on investment, but know that upgrading your video and audio content to reach a wider audience of potential customers is never a bad idea.
+Not that it’s a callous question, since it’s always important for business improvements to provide a return on investment.
+Just know that upgrading your video and audio content to reach a wider audience of potential customers is never a bad idea.

-According to some statistics, over 48 million adults in the United States are living with some degree of hearing loss, and hearing impairments are the third most common health issue for older adults.
+According to some statistics, over 48 million adults in the United States are living with some degree of hearing loss.
+Hearing impairments are the third most common health issue for older adults.
 This means by ensuring your content is more accessible to these millions of potential viewers, you can boost your business.

-In addition to modifications for visitors with hearing impairments, small businesses may also need to make other changes to ensure their websites are ADA compliant.
-As discussed before going beyond video and audio captioning, includes things like alternative text, graphics that don’t flash more than three times per second, and full keyboard navigability.
+In addition to changes for visitors with hearing impairments, small businesses may also need to make other changes to ensure their websites are ADA compliant.
+Going beyond video and audio captioning, includes things like alternative text, graphics that don’t flash more than three times per second, and being able to fully navigate the keyboard.
 You can use a website testing tool to see how your site stands.

 Filming videos about your products and services is a terrific way to bring traffic to your website.
 You can share them on social media, explain things to customers they wouldn’t already know, and develop a stronger relationship with your followers.
 That all falls flat when someone can’t hear what you’re describing, so adding the text allows hearing-impaired individuals to take full advantage.